 Next time you steam up some shrimp, you might want to consider setting a few aside for your dog.
-Not only can dogs eat shrimp, but a few shrimp now and then may even offer them some health benefits.
+Not only can dogs eat shrimp, but a few pieces now and then may even offer them some health benefits.

 Can Dogs Eat Raw Shrimp?

 Raw, uncooked shellfish contain harmful pathogens; you can easily avoid these by cooking shrimp before feeding them to your dog.
 It is also a good idea to completely remove the shell, as shrimp shells are a choking hazard and can cause obstructions, especially in small breeds.
 Steamed shrimp is best for dogs, as fried and/or breaded shrimp contain unnecessary fats and oils that can be harmful.